 More Informations about Israel

 Even the Israeli fashion design emerges in the international scenario with Israeli designers such as the swimwear company Gottex.
-Besides archeology, arts, literature and music, Israel is a hiking and camping destination due to the presence of national parks and nature reserves, registering almost 6.5 million visits every year.
+Besides archeology, arts, literature and music, Israel due to the presence of national parks and nature reserves, registering almost 6.5 million visits every year.
 And additionally Israeli Mediterranean coast extends for 190 kilometers, with several beaches for bathing, surfing and other sports.
 And from a country of 640,000 Jews in 1948, when Israel became an Independent State, today this young country counts more than 8 millions of inhabitants with its unique culture due to the diversity of its population.